Monte Carlo simulations of relativistic shock breakout from a stellar wind: Comparison with The Analytical Model

 \subsection{Comparison of Shock Profiles}

-In the case of infinite shocks, we find that, within a reasonable range of $\eta$ and $a$, the analytical model reproduces the numerical results quite well in all cases ($\Gamma_u = 2$, $6$, and $10$).
+In the case of infinite shocks, we find that, within a reasonable range of $\eta$ and $a$, the analytical model reproduces the numerical results quite well in all cases ($\Gamma_u = 2$, $3.5$, $6$, and $10$).
 This agreement was previously reported in ILN20a for $\Gamma_u = 6$ and $10$ (as well as for $\Gamma_u = 20$, which is not included in the present paper), confirming the model's validity for highly relativistic shocks.
-Here, we extend this finding to mildly relativistic shocks, showing that even for $\Gamma_u = 2$, the analytical model exhibits good agreement with the numerical results, demonstrating its applicability to lower-velocity shocks than previously expected.
+Here, we extend this finding to mildly relativistic shocks ($\Gamma_u < 6$), showing that even for $\Gamma_u = 2$, the analytical model exhibits good agreement with the numerical results, demonstrating its applicability to lower-velocity shocks than previously expected.
 A more comprehensive comparison between the analytical model and the numerical results for infinite shocks is presented in Appendix \ref{App:CompINF}.
-For mildly relativistic shocks ($\Gamma_u = 2$), we also find a good match in the case of finite shocks, regardless of the value of $f_{esc}$.
-On the other hand, for higher Lorentz factor shocks ($\Gamma_u = 6$ and $10$), while good agreement persists when the escape fraction is small ($f_{esc} \lesssim 1\%$), a significant discrepancy emerges as $f_{esc}$ increases.
-This discrepancy cannot be reconciled within a reasonable range of the parameters $\eta$ and $a$.
+For mildly relativistic shocks with $\Gamma_u = 2$, we also find a good match in the case of finite shocks, regardless of the value of $f_{esc}$.
+By contrast, for higher Lorentz factor shocks ($\Gamma_u \geq 3.5$), good agreement persists at small $f_{\rm esc}$, whereas a notable discrepancy emerges and grows as $f_{\rm esc}$ increases.
+This discrepancy cannot be reconciled by varying the parameters $\eta$ and $a$ within physically reasonable ranges; it becomes larger at higher $\Gamma_u$.
+This trend of increasing discrepancy with $\Gamma_u$ is also confirmed by our additional two $\Gamma_u = 15$ runs at $f_{\rm esc} = 0.14$ and $0.4$, which are not shown in Figure~\ref{fig:comparison}.